XGraphKhipu/haarp-viewer/README.md

 <img src="http://perufw.files.wordpress.com/2014/02/hviewer.jpg" alt="Drawing" align="center" width="600"/>

+## Changelog

+__Version 1.1__

+2015/09/14

+* Add view for the files in cache.
+* Add more images for each plugin additional in HaarpCache 1.4.x.
+* Fix problem with the report of used of the HaarpCache.
+* Change of values integer to floats for report of field Hits in the main report.

+__Version 1.0__

+2012/04/07
+* First version of HaarpCache-View.

 If you find this code useful, or wish to fund further development, you can use PayPal to donate to the Haarp-Ext-Js-Viewer project: